thoughtspot/thoughtspot.github.io/_admin/loading/materialized-views.md

 To materialize a view, you must have the [**Can administer ThoughtSpot** privilege]({{ site.baseurl }}/admin/users-groups/about-users-groups.html).

-{% include note.html content="The number of materialized views you can create is limited to 50, because materialized views take up space in memory." %}

-{% include note.html content="Row Level Security does not apply to materialized views.
+{% include note.html content="The number of materialized views you can create is limited to 50, because materialized views take up space in memory.<br />Row Level Security does not apply to materialized views.
 All users will see the same data when using the materialized view as a data source." %}

 These are the operations you can do on a view:
 -   [Materialize a view]({{ site.baseurl }}/admin/loading/materialize-a-view.html) to improve performance,